MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Assign-licenses-to-population.md

 ## Appearance of newly licensed users

-The data that Workplace Analytics uses is refreshed once a week, on Sunday.
+The data that Workplace Analytics uses is refreshed once a week, on Sunday; the newly processed data appears one day later, on Monday.
 This includes data records for licensed users.
-If you add a user license on a Tuesday, that person will not show up in Workplace Analytics until the data refresh the following Sunday.
-After the refresh, data that pertains to the newly licensed user appears in Workplace Analytics in the following ways:
+Therefore, if you add a user license on a Tuesday, that person will not show up in Workplace Analytics until the following Monday.
+After the weekly refresh and processing, data that pertains to the newly licensed user appears in Workplace Analytics in the following ways:

  * The user is represented in the user counts that are displayed on the [Workplace Analytics Insights](../use/home-page.md) page under **My organization's data**.
  * [Queries](../tutorials/query-basics.md) that analysts run can return results that include data about this user's activities.